oneillal/nci-web-project/README.md

 All of these sites are Commerically developed, likely with large budgets containing a lot of functionality.
 They make heavy use of video and photographic content and would be expected from real-world Space Tourism companies.
 Most use simple navbar styles in the case of two and 'burger' menu on another.

-Our goal is to develop a site that looks professional, contains some interesting content and have some fun elements about Space Tourism.
+Our goal is to develop a site that looks professional, has a Space theme in it's colour scheme, contains some interesting content and has some fun elements about Space Tourism.

-### Overview of the Site ###
-It has a Space theme.

 ### Wireframe & Sitemap ###
 ![Wireframe](https://github.com/oneillal/nci-web-project/raw/master/docs/index_wireframe_desktop.png)